Teamwork

 Remember that how you perceive yourself is not always how others perceive you.

-You’re unlikely to use these as evidence of teamwork skills in a written application if you have examples from other lists – but they might be things you reference at interview.
+You’re unlikely to use these as evidence of teamwork skills in a written application if you have examples from medium-term or long-term commitments – but they might be things you reference at interview.

 • Turn tutorials or worksheets into a team exercise; review each other's work, provide positive feedback and collectively improve your end results.